erichk4/kanboard-theme-material-like/README.md

 theme for kanboard (material like)

 steps to use it this theme:
-- at first install and conigure phsteffen's plugin https://github.com/fguillot/kanboard
+- at first install and configure phsteffen's plugin https://github.com/phsteffen/kanboard-themeplus
 - copy material.css to /Themeplus/Css
 - copy kanboard_logo.png to /Themeplus/Img